sanjaybasu/healthcare-ai-foundations/_chapters/chapter_11_causal_inference.md

 For many clinical applications, the reward is naturally sparse: most time steps have zero reward with large positive rewards for recovery and large negative rewards for adverse events or death.
 This sparsity makes credit assignment challenging but accurately reflects the temporal structure of many health outcomes.

-**Transition dynamics** $ P(s'\mid s,a)$ encode how patient states evolve following treatment actions.
+**Transition dynamics** $$ P(s'\mid s,a)$$ encode how patient states evolve following treatment actions.
 In practice, we almost never know the true transition function and must learn it from data.
 The learned dynamics will necessarily reflect the distribution of patients and treatments in the training data.
 If the training data comes predominantly from academic medical centers serving relatively healthy, well-resourced populations, the learned dynamics may not accurately predict outcomes for complex, socially vulnerable patients in under-resourced settings.

 ### 11.2.3 Violations of MDP Assumptions in Healthcare